-Inserting a small, balloon-like device in a blocked eustachian tube may bring lasting relief to the millions of children and adults who suffer from chronic eustachian tube dysfunction each year.
-Duke ear nose and throat doctors – the first and only otolaryngologists in North Carolina using the newly approved Aera system – say it has the potential to significantly reduce the need for ear tubes and other ear surgeries.
+Inserting a small, balloon-like device in a blocked eustachian tube can bring relief to children and adults who suffer from chronic eustachian tube dysfunction.
+Duke ear nose and throat doctors – the first otolaryngologists in North Carolina to use the Aera system – say it has the potential to significantly reduce the need for ear tubes and other ear surgeries.

 Balloon Opens Blocked Eustachian Tube

 The eustachian tube is the main connection between the back of the throat and the middle of the ear.
 Normally, the tube is filled with air and opens when yawning or chewing.
 “This allows you to equalize pressure” on either side of the eardrum, explained David Kaylie, MD, a Duke otolaryngologist.
-When the tube is blocked from a cold or sinus, nose or ear infection, air can no longer pass through.
-Stuffy ears and noses, hearing loss, ear pain, and pressure, as well as ringing in the ears (tinnitus) can result.
+When the tube is blocked from a cold, sinus or nose problems, or ear infections, air can no longer pass through.
+Stuffy ears and noses, hearing loss, ear pain and pressure, as well as ringing in the ears (tinnitus) can result.

 Blocked eustachian tubes can be relieved by nasal sprays and antihistamine tablets, which reduce inflammation and congestion.
 Recurrent eustachian tube dysfunction requires the surgical placement of tubes in the eardrum, which allows pressure to equalize in the middle ear.
-Now that the FDA has approved the Aera system, children and adults with chronic eustachian tube dysfunction can opt for a simple, 10-minute procedure instead, Kaylie said.
+With the FDA-approved Aera system, children and adults with chronic eustachian tube dysfunction can opt for a simple, 10-minute procedure instead, Kaylie said.

 “This new device has been shown to return the middle ear to normal and greatly eliminate middle ear pressure in properly selected patients,” he said.
 Studies of the device showed “long-term normal eustachian function after the procedure.”